multitheftauto/mtasa-blue/README.md

 * [Bugtracker Roadmap](https://bugs.mtasa.com/roadmap_page.php)
 * [Wiki Roadmap](https://wiki.mtasa.com/wiki/Roadmap)

+#### IDE Setup
+Download and install the [EditorConfig](https://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) to automatically set up your IDE for the correct formatting.

 ### License

 Unless otherwise specified, all source code hosted on this repository is licensed under the GPLv3 license.
 See the LICENSE file for more details.